Choose language

-What are the real problems of using spreadsheets for doing IFRS 16 reporting?
-In a recent webinar, we investigated indispensable issues that the finance departments run into when using Excel instead of a specialized lease accounting software.
+What are the real problems of using spreadsheets for IFRS 16 reporting?
+There are several significant issues that finance departments run into when using Excel instead of a specialized lease accounting software

 Most leases are price regulated at regular intervals.
 When the payment schedule is changed, it also has consequences for most other figures, such as depreciation.
 If done in Excel, the finance department must run the calculations all over again.
 With a sophisticated IFRS 16 software software, CPI adjustments can be done automatically at predetermined intervals with APIs to national price indices.